The Raven: Allusions

 Poe says that the narrator is a young scholar.
 Though this is not explicitly stated in the poem, it is mentioned in "The Philosophy of Composition".
 It is also suggested by the narrator reading books of "lore" as well as by the bust of Pallas Athena, Greek goddess of wisdom.

 He is reading in the late night hours from "many a quaint and curious volume of forgotten lore".
 Similar to the studies suggested in Poe's short story "Ligeia", this lore may be about the occult or black magic.
 This is also emphasized in the author's choice to set the poem in December, a month which is traditionally associated with the forces of darkness.
 The use of the raven—the "devil bird"—also suggests this.
-This devil image is emphasized by the narrator's belief that the raven is "from the Night's Plutonian shore", or a messenger from the afterlife, referring to Pluto, the Roman god of the underworld (also known as Dis Pater in Roman mythology).
-A direct allusion to Satan also appears: "Whether Tempter sent, or whether tempest tossed thee here ashore..."
+This devil image is emphasized by the narrator's belief that the raven is "from the Night's Plutonian shore", or a messenger from the afterlife, referring to Pluto, the Roman god of the underworld.